Jean Pellissier (ski mountaineer)

-Jean Pellissier (born 30 July 1972) is an Italian ski mountaineer, mountain runner and sky runner.
+Jean Pellissier (30 July 1972 – 27 October 2023) was an Italian ski mountaineer, mountain runner, and sky runner.

 Career

 Pellissier started ski mountaineering in 1997 and competed first in the Mezzalama Trophy race in the same year.
 He has been member of the national team since 2002.
-Since finishing his professional career he runs a mountain equipment store in Martigny.
+Since finishing his professional career he ran a mountain equipment store in Martigny.

+Death

+Jean Pellissier died on 27 October 2023, at the age of 51.